w3c/wpsig/spc-psd2.md

 # Using SPC to fulfill PSD2 Requirements for SCA and Dynamic Linking

 Status: This is a draft document without consensus.
+Questions?
+Ian Jacobs <ij@w3.org>.

 [Secure Payment Confirmation
 (SPC)](https://github.com/w3c/secure-payment-confirmation) is a Web